 Can I order cannabis online for pickup?

 Some Vermont dispensaries offer online ordering for in-store pickup.
 Check the dispensary’s website or call ahead to see if this option is available.
-Delivery services may also be available depending on the retailer.

 What forms of payment do Central Vermont dispensaries accept?